 5. Cutting blade or grinding blade

 This is the part responsible for the actual cutting of your meat into smaller pieces.
-They often come in different shapes and sizes but still performing the same function.
-They can also be adjusted to suit your need in some grinders.
+They often come in different shapes and sizes but still perform the same function.
+In addition, they can also be adjusted to suit your need in some grinders.
 You can sharpen them when they go blunt due to years of use.